Skip to main content

 Shamichael Hallman

-Library Revivalist
+Library Champion

 Shamichael Hallman

-Library Revivalist
+Library Champion

 Shamichael Hallman is a civic innovator, author and public speaker focused on how shared spaces like libraries strengthen democracy and community life.